 All new undergraduate applicants seeking financial aid and returning undergraduates who are already receiving need-based aid are required to complete these forms: the CSS PROFILE, the Free Application for Federal Student Aid (FAFSA), and the Shepherd School Application for Financial Aid.
 Also, tax returns and W-2's should be submitted to IDOC (Institutional Documentation Service).
 FAFSA, CSS PROFILE, IDOC are linked through the Rice Office of Student Financial Services website.
-The FAFSA for 2020-2021 will be available after December 1, 2019, but should not be filed until January 2020 when information regarding 2019 income will be complete.
+The FAFSA for 2024-2025 will be available after December 1, 2023, but should not be filed until January 2024 when information regarding 2023 income will be complete.
 The Shepherd School Application for Financial Aid is available in the music school office or through our website and should be returned to our office.

-Graduate applicants applying for a financial award from the Shepherd School are required to submit only the Shepherd School Application for Financial Aid.
-A FAFSA is required if you are interested in obtaining any Guaranteed Federal Loans.
+Graduate students should complete the FAFSA if you are interested in obtaining any Guaranteed Federal Loans.

 In order to continue receiving financial assistance, you must be a student in good standing and demonstrate your financial need ANNUALLY.

 The deadline for filing all financial aid forms is April 15.
 However, it is strongly advised that you have all materials submitted by the due date.
-The priority deadline is March 1 for the Rice University Office of Financial Aid.
+The priority deadline is February 1 for the Rice University Office of Financial Aid.

-NOTE ORCHESTRA REQUIREMENT: If a student plays an orchestral instrument and is receiving Shepherd School financial aid, that student must play in the Shepherd School Orchestra even if he/she has completed the required number of semesters of orchestra.
+\\\NOTE ORCHESTRA REQUIREMENT: If a student plays an orchestral instrument and is receiving Shepherd School financial aid, that student must play in the Shepherd School Orchestra even if they have completed the required number of semesters of orchestra.\\\

-REGULATIONS CONCERNING FOREIGN STUDENTS
+REGULATIONS CONCERNING INTERNATIONAL STUDENTS

 It is imperative that all internationals entering the university report to the Office of International Students & Scholars (OISS) upon their arrival.
-This group includes graduate students, post-doctoral fellows, research associates, students on practical training from other schools, and any professors or lecturers who hold visas.
-The Office of International Students & Scholars is in Lovett Hall, Entrance A, room 201, phone 713-348-6095.
+This group includes undergraduate and graduate students, post-doctoral fellows, research associates, students on practical training from other schools, and any professors or lecturers who hold visas.
+The Office of International Students & Scholars is in Lovett Hall, Entrance A, room 201, phone: 713-348-6095.